libfuse/sshfs/sshfs.rst

    The primary purpose of this feature is to improve the responsiveness of the file system during large file transfers.
-When using more than once connection, the *password_stdin* and *slave* options can not be used, and the *buflimit* workaround is not supported/
+When using more than once connection, the *password_stdin* and *slave* options can not be used, and the *buflimit* workaround is not supported.

 In addition, SSHFS accepts several options common to all FUSE file systems.
 These are described in the `mount.fuse` manpage (look